The Residence Hall

 – Students should not host or conduct meetings, gatherings, or other means of selling product out of a residence hall room/apartment.

 – Students should only store items in their room as long as they have the OK of their roommate(s) and the product does not take up a large portion of the common area(s) in the room/apartment.

-– If students wish to host or conduct meetings, gatherings, or other means of selling product they should request the reservation of a room on campus using the footprints application on the portal page.
+– If students wish to host or conduct meetings, gatherings, or other means of selling product they should request the reservation of a room on campus using the FER application on CSP Connect.

-46. The resident is not to permit anyone into the residence hall unless that person is his/her guest.
-The resident is responsible to see that his/her guest follows all university policies.
-Guests are to be escorted or accompanied by a resident at all times
+- The resident is not to permit anyone into the residence hall unless that person is his/her guest.

-48. The use of live or resin-bearing Christmas trees or wreaths is not permitted in the residence halls.
-Christmas/holiday lights may only be used from November 1st until the halls close for Christmas break, may not be strung over ceiling grids, and must be turned off when unattended.
+- The use of live or resin-bearing Christmas trees or wreaths is not permitted in the residence halls.
+Christmas/holiday lights may only be used from November 1st until the halls close for Christmas break, may not be strung over ceiling grids or hung from the ceiling, and must be turned off when unattended.
 Decorations may not cover exit or emergency signs, or fire extinguishers.
 All Christmas decorations must be taken down before the Christmas break.
-No other holiday lights may be used at other times throughout the year.
+No other holiday or decorative (ropes, strands, etc.) lights may be used at other times throughout the year.